-- 1.9 wvOASIS Enterprise Resource Planning (ERP) System: The state's enterprise resource planning (ERP) system, which is referred to as wvOASIS, is a comprehensive suite of software modules that provide for statewide administrative functions, including financial management, procurement, asset management, personnel administration, payroll, time reporting and benefits administration. - 1.10 Violations: The laws that govern the public purchasing process are strict and demand the highest degree of discretion and ethical behavior.
-The West Virginia Code addresses penalties for violating purchasing procedures:
+1.9 wvOASIS Enterprise Resource Planning (ERP) System: The state's enterprise resource planning (ERP) system, which is referred to as wvOASIS, is a comprehensive suite of software modules that provide for statewide administrative functions, including financial management, procurement, asset management, personnel administration, payroll, time reporting and benefits administration.
+Procurement transactions are processed through wvOASIS.